danmed/TasmoBackupV1/README.md

 instead of sqlite.
-Make sure the data directory is owned by the user php runs as, or it will not be able to save your backups or create/update the sqlite file
+Make sure the data directory is owned by the user php runs as, or it will not be able to save your backups or create/update the sqlite file Use your package manager to install php*-curl.
+Example: `apt install php7.4-curl`

 Run the upgrade.php script to initialize your new database, or to upgrade your existing one when changing versions.